PsychNeuro/ed1/book/chapter-06.md

 One the CS side of the learning process, it is possible, though somewhat difficult, to train an animal to associate CS1 with CS2 (e.g., a light and a tone) and CS2 with the US, so that, indirectly, CS1 becomes associated with reward.
 To isolate the learning strictly to the CS side, these experiments are typically run as follows:  First, CS2 is conditioned in the usual way, to predict the US.
 Then, CS1 -> CS2 is presented *without* the US at all, and then finally CS1 is tested and, if the procedure was successful, it elicits the CR.
 Interestingly, presenting just the CSs without the US means that this is effectively an *extinction* learning experiment, and thus some of the complexity there comes into play, and overall these higher-order conditioning results are rather weak and unreliable.

 ### Biological Limits on Conditioning

 In the heyday of behaviorism, some scientists thought that conditioning was a fully general principle of learning that would eventually explain all forms of knowledge acquisition.
 However, subsequent research established that there are strong limits and biases on the nature of the learning process, which make sense ecologically, but nevertheless undermine the full generality of this type of learning [@GarciaMcGowanGreen72].
 For example, John Garcia demonstrated that rats who became nauseous as a result of radiation would learn in a single trial, after an interval of several hours, to avoid anything they had eaten prior to the radiation treatment.
-This extremely fast and robust learning across a very long delay was unheard of in any other form of conditioning.
-Furthermore, they would not learn to associate signals such as tones or lights with the nausea, while these signals are readily learned as predictors of shock USs, while rats do not learn to associate food with shock.
+This extremely fast and robust **conditioned taste aversion** learning across a very long delay was unheard of in any other form of conditioning.
+Furthermore, the rats would not learn to associate signals such as tones or lights with the nausea, but these same signals are readily learned as predictors of shock USs.
+Likewise, rats do not learn to associate food with shock.
 This pattern of results suggests that there are strong biological constraints on the conditioning process.

-We can understand the nature of some of these constraints in terms of the pathways through the +amygdala where the CS and US associations are forged.
-The neurons have fairly strong built-in US-specific responses, and these different US cells can receive different types of sensory inputs.
+We can understand the nature of some of these constraints in terms of the pathways through the **amygdala** where the CS and US associations are forged.
+The neurons have fairly strong **built-in US-specific responses**, and these different US cells can receive different types of sensory inputs.
 Presumably, evolutionary pressures in this and other brain systems have established preferential patterns of connectivity, which makes good sense in terms of the kinds of things that actually matter in the animals life.
 Nevertheless, it does suggest that human-level abstract learning of advanced novel concepts is not likely to be supported by these kinds of more limited learning systems, consistent with the critical involvement of the neocortex and more the general-purpose learning mechanisms at work there.

 ## Operant / Instrumental Conditioning